acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ## Event connections

-The timeline view can [display connections between events](https://demo.mobiscroll.com/timeline/connecting-linking-events-arrows).
+The Timeline view can [display connections between events](https://demo.mobiscroll.com/timeline/connecting-linking-events-arrows).
 Events will be linked with lines and additionally arrows can be displayed to illustrate the direction of the connection.
 Events can have multiple connections simultaneously.
 Connections can be specified with the [`connections`](#opt-connections) option.

 ![Timeline event connections](https://mobiscroll.com/Content/img/docs/event-connections.png)

 ## Responsiveness

-The timeline is fully responsive.
+The Timeline is fully responsive.
 It adapts to the available space and fills the screen to look good everywhere.
 While you don't have to worry about the width the height can be manually adjusted with the [height](#opt-height) option.
 This specifies different options for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the options for the given breakpoint.

 Use the [responsive](#opt-responsive) option to configure how the calendar behaves on different sized screens.
 The responsive option is equipped with five breakpoints:
-- xsmall (up to 575px),
+- `xsmall` (up to 575px),
-- small (up to 767px),
+- `small` (up to 767px),
-- medium (up to 991px),
+- `medium` (up to 991px),
-- large (up to 1199px),
+- `large` (up to 1199px),
-- xlarge (from 1200px).
+- `xlarge` (from 1200px).

 Also, custom breakpoints can be added if necessary:
-- my-custom-breakpoint: { breakpoint: 600 } (from 600px up to the next breakpoint).
+- `my-custom-breakpoint: { breakpoint: 600 }` (from 600px up to the next breakpoint).

 :::info
 The available width is queried from the container element of the component and not the browsers viewport like in css media queries.